EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ![Our Rails code in VS Code](how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl/vscode.png)

-Alright, that looks good.
+All right, that looks good.
 But let's start setting up VS Code for Rails development.

 VS Code has an integrated console.
 You can set it up so that it can use any console that's currently installed in the system.
 Since we're using WSL, let's set that one up as the default.
 Press `Ctrl + Shift + P` to bring up the Command Palette and type in "default shell" to search for the `Terminal: Select Default Shell` option: